-The side effects of reishi mushrooms are usually mild and include gastrointestinal upsets, dizziness, and rashes.
+The side effects of reishi mushrooms are usually mild and include gastrointestinal upset, dizziness, and rashes.

 Most people can take reishi without experiencing severe issues.
-However, the mushrooms could interact with some medications, including anticoagulants, antidiabetic drugs, and blood pressure medicines.
-They could also cause problems if people take them alongside other herbal remedies with similar effects.
+However, the mushrooms can interact with some medications, including anticoagulants, antidiabetic drugs, and blood pressure medicines.
+They can also cause problems if people take them alongside other herbal remedies with similar effects.

 Other reishi mushroom side effects include increasing the risk of bleeding in susceptible individuals.
 Therefore, people with bleeding disorders should consult a physician before use.
 It is also advisable to stop taking reishi two weeks before surgery to reduce the risk of complications.

 If in any doubt, consult a physician or other healthcare professional for guidance before use.

 How to Use Reishi Mushrooms